jasmeetakaur/US_Economic_Profile_By_County/README.md

 a.
 Are there notable differences in economic indicators based on population density?
 5. How have Per capita personal income changed over time within specific counties?
 #### Funneling questions:
 a.
-Are these counties experiencing consistent growth and fluctuations?
+Are these counties experiencing consistent growth and fluctuations over the years?
 b.
 Are there significant differences between Earnings by place of residence and Net earnings by place of work?

 ## Tableau Storyboard
 [Link to the Relocation Helper Tableau Storyboard](https://public.tableau.com/app/profile/jasmeeta.kaur/viz/RelocationHelperStory/Story1?publish=yes)